You with baptismals and living mothers,

 Your incestual sons.

-Give me your mighty worst.
+Give me, I beg, your mighty worst.

-What fine mystery.
+That fine mystery.

-Let me be like I never was,
+Like I never was,

-Baby shoes without baby,
+Baby shoes, no baby,

 Image credit: Destruction (1900) by Carlos Schwabe (July 21, 1866 – 22 January 1926), Swiss Symbolist painter and printmaker